Configuration

 Editing Config

-Section titled “Editing Config”You can edit config in three ways:
+Section titled “Editing Config”You can edit config in two ways:

 - Web UI — Settings → Config